raymondlouie/MPF-BML/README.md

 #### Step 3: BML

 This step implements the RPROP algorithm to  refine the parameters inferred from MPF.
+RPROP is essentially a gradient descent algorithm which we use to solve the original maximum-likelihood (ML) maximum entropy problem (as described in paper).

 ##### Example usage